 What Is vDos?

 To allow older DOS programs to run on newer Windows platforms, the Virtual DOS Machine (NTVDM) is used.
-Windows 10 32-bit includes this, but 64-bit versions don’t.
+Windows 10 32-bit includes this, but 64-bit versions and Windows 11 don’t.
 Instead, Windows users will see a pop-up alert that DOS programs can’t run.

 vDos isn’t the only DOS emulator in town, however.
 DOSBOX is an alternative, primarily designed for playing old DOS games, something that vDos can’t do.
 You can also use vDosPlus, a fork of vDos, although vDos receives far more regular updates.

 How to Install vDos on Windows 10

 If you want to install vDos, head to the vDos download page and download the installation program.
 The installation process is easy – open the installer and follow the instructions.

 Make sure you allow vDos to patch and update to the most recent version of vDos during the installation.
 Previously, it was necessary to choose the latest patch from a list of additional tasks.
 It was an extra installation step that has been removed.
 Just wait for the setup program to extract package installer files.

 Once vDos is installed, you can check that it’s working by opening vDos (labeled “vDos”) from the Start menu.